 All members of the full-time and part-time faculty who have Post-Probationary, Annual, Multi-Year, or Grandparented status, as defined in the ACT-UAW contract or similar agreements, are eligible to apply.

-Applicants may submit only one proposal per round.
+Applicants can submit only one proposal per round.

 The IEF is not intended to support normal activities associated with the development of new courses or syllabi.
 Rather, the IEF supports projects that formulate and/or implement curricular or pedagogical innovations involving activities like design, prototyping, experimentation, testing, scaling, assessment, iteration, or facilitating wider adoption.

-Projects intended to have a university-wide or cross-divisional application, or that have the potential for such an application, are preferred and strongly encouraged.
+Projects that are intended to have a university-wide or cross-divisional application, or that have the potential for such an application, are preferred and strongly encouraged.

 Applicants may only submit one proposal per round.

 Download the Application Form below.